Mamena2020/nodemi/README.md

    - Save a file

+   You can save a file using `instance.saveMedia(file,FileName)`.
 If the model already has a file with the same name, then the file will be replaced with a new file.
 All media stored in `storage` directory by default.

    ```